 Furthermore, bonuses are usually given when the company is gaining profits.
-When the company is unable to book any profits, then the company will not be giving any year-end bonus for their employees.
+Thus, when the company is unable to book any profits, then the company will not be giving any year-end bonus for their employees.

 Regarding the bonus amount, every company has their own policies.
 Usually, the bonuses will be determined by the service time factor, performance, position, and employee attendance.